 - Before scheduling your visit to Union, please review our current visitor eligibility requirements.
 Union complies with all New York State Department of Health requirements.
 We welcome visitors who are able to complete our Visitor Attestation Form on the day of their visit.
 Masks/face coverings and social distancing are required on campus.
 See our visit page for full details.

 Can I still interview and/or meet with an Admissions staff member?

-Yes!
+- Yes!
 We welcome the opportunity to get to know you and to tell you about the wonderful opportunities and experiences you would have as a student at Union.
-We are currently offering virtual interviews for seniors; sign up here.
-We will begin to offer interviews for juniors in the spring.
+Starting on May 1, virtual interviews will be available for students entering college in Fall 2022; sign up here.